 Houston Rockets vs. Golden State Warriors Injury Report

-Golden State already has a 1-0 advantage, having beaten the Rockets on Houston's home turf in a grindy 95-85 bout.
-Stephen Curry put out his usual production, and the Rockets got off to an extremely slow offensive start, likely due to its general youth.
+Suffice it to say, Game 3 will be a massive, momentum swinging contest for both teams.
+And it remains to be seen whether Houston’s performance was a one-off, or if Golden State is still in the driver’s seat of the series.

-Avoiding an 0-2 deficit will be paramount for Houston.
-Across 201 first round NBA series, 93.5% win when going up 2-0.
-And with Game 3 and Game 4 taking place in The Bay, it makes tonight’s game an essential must-win for the home team.
-Luckily, Houston should be in position to rebound given the latter half of Sunday's game was highly competitive, and it will be hard to replicate such a slow shooting night.
+Houston seems to have the positive momentum for now, but a return home and the potential addition of Butler back to the lineup could certainly work in Golden State's favor.

-Health has been on Houston’s side lately, and that will need to continue if they have hope of making a deep postseason run.
-Here are the injury reports for both teams ahead of tonight’s matchup:
+Here are the injury reports for both teams ahead of the crucial matchup:

 Houston Rockets injuries: